Vadims06/topolograph/README.md

                           json={'lsdb_output': lsdb_output, 'vendor_device': 'Cisco'})
   pp(r_post.json())
 ```
+#### Default credentials
+Default credentials are available via environment variables in case of using docker-based version.
+How to set it described in this [case](https://github.com/Vadims06/topolograph/issues/26).

 ### API.
 Test network reaction on a failure
 We have the following topology
 ![image](https://user-images.githubusercontent.com/20796986/144145217-454c1442-ba6c-4337-a6f2-8dde5d337f1e.png)